-Its programs and outreach activities aim to create a safer and healthier community, especially for young Australians.
+Its educational programs and outreach activities aim to create a safer and healthier community, especially for young Australians.

 The Thomas Kelly Youth Foundation launches the Stay Kind initiative in memory of Stuart Kelly, who can be remembered for his continued support and kindness to his brother Thomas.